-Certification Regarding Lobbying; Debarment, Suspension, and Other Responsibility Matters; and Drug Free Workplace Requirements subrecipient, is eligible to receive these funds.
+Certification Regarding Lobbying; Debarment, Suspension, and Other Responsibility Matters; and Drug Free Workplace Requirements

 Subrecipients are not permitted to use federal funds, directly or indirectly, in support of any lobbying activity.
 A subrecipient requesting an award exceeding \$100,000 must certify compliance with this requirement.